emmenru/musical-robots/README.md

 **Description:**

-This repository contains the complementary HTML code for the chapter "Musical Robots - Overview and Methods for Evaluation" published in the book "Sound and Robotics" (edited by Richard Savery).
+This repository contains the complementary HTML code for the chapter "Musical Robots - Overview and Methods for Evaluation" published in the book "Sound and Robotics : Speech, Non-verbal audio and Robotic Musicianship" (edited by Richard Savery).

 **Resources:**